-- The Development Site falls within a group 2 area by virtue of falling within an area of deep peat, carbon rich soils and being within 2km of the settlement of Stornoway.
+- 2. Areas of Constraint (Wind Farms may be appropriate in some circumstances); - 3.
+Areas Unacceptable for Wind Farms. - 5.4.4 The Development Site falls within a group 2 area by virtue of falling within an area of deep peat, carbon rich soils and being within 2km of the settlement of Stornoway.
 It also falls into this group due to the very limited amount of land designated as group 3.
 The Policy confirms that proposals will be considered in Areas of Constraint, with potential in certain circumstances subject to a satisfactory assessment against other policies in the LDP and the SPG. - The Policy refers to the SPG and other policies in the Plan for the factors to be taken into account when determining whether proposals for wind farm developments are acceptable.
-The factors are considered in the sections below, and demonstrate that the Proposed Development accords with the Development Plan Spatial Strategy for wind farms, the Development Plan policies and the requirements of the SPG, including in terms of its impacts on carbon rich soils. - The Proposed Development is considered to accord with the broad principles established in Policy EI 8, including the CnES Spatial Strategy for wind farm developments.
+The factors are considered in the sections below, and demonstrate that the Proposed Development accords with the Development Plan Spatial Strategy for wind farms, the Development Plan policies and the requirements of the SPG, including in terms of its impacts on carbon rich soils. - 5.4.6 The Proposed Development is considered to accord with the broad principles established in Policy EI 8, including the CnES Spatial Strategy for wind farm developments.